-Dual Enrollment Year Variabl e Prerequisite: Application Through a partnership with Southern Maine Community College FHS students can apply to earn college credits taught at FHS by FHS teachers who have been endorsed by SMCC to teach a college-level course.
+Dual Enrollment Year Variabl Prerequisite: Application

+Through a partnership with Southern Maine Community College, FHS students can apply to earn college credits for select FHS courses, such as Quantitative Reasoning, while simultaneously earning FHS credit.
+Courses are taught at FHS by FHS teachers who have been endorsed by SMCC to teach a college-level course.
 More information is available from the Guidance Office.